-Term Expires in 2025 (Class II Director) telemarketing, e-mail marketing, and big data.
+Mr. Mozden, age 58, was appointed by the Board of Directors to serve as the Company's Chief Executive Officer, effective September 14, 2020, and to serve as a Class II Director.
+Prior to joining the Company, from 2015 to 2020, Mr. Mozden served as Vice-President of DeVry University and leader of DeVryWORKS, an e-learning platform focused on servicing corporations, military and educational institutions.
+From 2005 to 2015 he served as Executive Vice-President and Chief Operating Officer for the Allant Group, a private equity-owned multi-channel marketing services provider specializing in database marketing, data aggregation, and analytics for advanced advertising, direct mail, telemarketing, e-mail marketing, and big data.
 He also has been in sales and marketing roles at Commonwealth Telephone Enterprises, Inc. and LSSI, a data aggregator providing content and SaaS offerings to telco, marketing, cable and SEO companies.
 His other board affiliations include a manufacturing company and a non-for-profit charitable organization.
-Mr. Mozden received a BS in Electrical Engineering from Rensselaer-Polytechnic Institute and an MBA in Finance and International Business from New York University.
+Mr. Mozden received a BS in Electrical Engineering from Rensselaer Polytechnic Institute and an MBA in Finance and International Business from the New York University Stern School of Business.